control8r/midimonster-homepage/site/getStarted.rst

 		but the MIDIMonster does not really care whether you leave it as `.txt`.

-		Open this file with a plain text editor such as Notepad, or something more powerful like Notpad++ to create your first configuration.
+		Open this file with a plain text editor such as Notepad, or something more powerful like Notepad++ to create your first configuration.

 		To run a specific conguration, just drag-and-drop the file you created onto `midimonster.exe`.
 This start the MIDIMonster and will pop up a Window giving